kaushal270401/kaushal270401/README.md

 # 👋 Hi, I’m kaushal kambli
 * 👀 I’m interested in programming
-* 💻I want to be a devloper
+* 💻I want to be a WEB devloper

 ## 🤝 Connect with me: